apache/nuttx/configs/sam3u-ek/README.txt

   2. The devkitARM GNU toolchain, ok
   4. The NuttX buildroot Toolchain (see below).

   All testing has been conducted using the NuttX buildroot toolchain.
-However, the make system is setup to default to use the devkitARM toolchain.
 To use the CodeSourcery, devkitARM, Atollic, or AtmelStudio GNU toolchain, you simply need to add one of the following configuration options to your .config (or defconfig) file: